Buffalo Trace Distillery

 Throughout Buffalo Trace's long history, several industry legends have been instrumental in carrying on the time-honored tradition of making bourbon.
 Below are bourbon pioneers and the story of their contributions to Buffalo Trace Distillery.

-Brown got his start in the beverage alcohol business at a relatively young age when he began working in his family's pub business in the U.K. in 1971.
+Brown got his start in the beverage alcohol business at a relatively young age when he began working in his family’s pub business in the U.K. in 1971.
 In 1976 Brown joined British cider-maker H.P.
-Bulmer as a salesperson, and by 1978 was Sales Trainer.
+Bulmer as a salesperson, and by 1979 was a Sales Trainer.
 He came to the United States in 1980, operating as the U.S. Field Sales Manager for Bulmer.

 From 1981 to 1992 he served as Director of New Products, National Sales Manager and, eventually, Vice President of Sales and Marketing with Sazerac.